jwu29/open-flights-visual/README.md

 * Source of Raw Data: https://openflights.org/data.php
 * Visualisation is on `Open_Flights.pbix`, created on Power BI.
-* There are two transformed data sets. `routes_equip_final.csv` contains all the commercial routes including the airplane type operating on that route; `routes_equip_final.csv` does not.
+* There are two transformed data sets i.e. processed data after an ETL pipeline created on Azure Data Factory (Extraction) and Azure Databricks (Transformation). `routes_equip_final.csv` contains all the commercial routes including the airplane type operating on that route; `routes_equip_final.csv` does not.